All students, regardless of their major, must complete General Education course work in five cluster areas.

 University Degree and Psychology Correlate Requirements

-Students who major in psychology have the option of earning either a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
+Students who major in psychology have the option of earning either a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree in General Psychology.
 A list of courses that can be taken to satisfy B.A. and B.S. degree requirements is available on the Registrar's website.
 (Students who select the B.S. degree will also complete the B.S.
 Cognate.)

 'Which degree, the B.A. or the B.S., is preferable?
 The decision to pursue either the B.A. or the B.S. degree is best based on one's personal interests and academic strengths.